HiroAgustin/generator-jekyll-utils/README.md

 ## Usage

-Cd into your Jekyll project and run any of the following commands:
+`cd` into your Jekyll project and run any of the following commands:

 * `yo jekyll-utils:post`
 * `yo jekyll-utils:draft`